snnath/DSAin90days/README.md

     Day6

-    Linked Lists- they contain a value also the address of the next location where the value is stored.
+    Linked Lists- they contain a value also the address of the next location where the value is stored. (didnt do much today, tired overall)

 day 11-30- arrays, linked lists, stacks & queues.